CSCfi/csc-user-guide/docs/data/allas.md

 MyCSC user portal: [https://my.csc.fi]( https://my.csc.fi)

 Allas uses an project based storage areas which have quotas.
-By default the quota is XXX Tb, but it can be increased if needed.
+By default the quota for one project is XXX Tb, but it can be increased if needed.
 Storing data in Allas consumes billing units with rate xxxx Bu/TbA.
 Note that in Allas the billing unit consumption is calclulated directly based on the amount of sorted data ( this differs form the disk environments of Puhti and Mahti where the billing is based on the granted quota).